solidusio/solidus/guides/source/developers/customizations/customizing-permissions.html.md

 end
 ```

-`Spree::PermissionSets::AnotherPermissionSet` can be selected by the list of
+`Spree::PermissionSets::AnotherPermissionSet` can be selected from the list of
-the roles provided by Solidus, or alternatively can be a custom role that you
+roles provided by Solidus, or alternatively can be a custom role that you
 have created.